Ngyhoa1704/Customer-Churn-Analysis/README.md

 - **Tenure:** How long the customer has stayed with the company (shows loyalty).
 - **Referrals:** Whether they brought in new customers (shows engagement and satisfaction).

+Each variable carries different scales and units (e.g., tenure might range from 1 to 70 months, monthly charges from $20 to $120), making them unsuitable for direct aggregation.

 These three were combined into one score, with weights to reflect their importance:

 - 60% Monthly Charges